THE BELL AWARD

 Cease served in the Oregon House of Representatives from 1979-1984 and in the Oregon State Senate from 1985-1991.
 A volunteer on the Foundation Board since 2004, she served as Vice Chair of the organization from 2011-13 and Chair from 2013-2015.

-Colleagues surprise Frankie Bell with OSCF Bell Award
+Colleagues surprise Frankie Bell with Capitol Foundation Bell Award

 On Jan.
-27, 2021, the Foundation board adopted a policy to recognize individuals who have made outstanding contributions to the organization.
+27, 2021, the Foundation Board adopted a policy to recognize individuals who have made outstanding contributions to the nonprofit.
 Next, they surprised founding member Frankie Bell with the inaugural Oregon State Capitol Foundation Bell Award.

 “It is with immense pride that we recognize Frankie’s foresight and years of hard work.
 She demonstrates extraordinary commitment and dedication by serving our organization, the Capitol and Oregonians.”